 Solitaire was available on our Consumer Preview device via Xbox Live, though Microsoft said it couldn’t guarantee it would be in the general release.

-4 responses to “Windows 8 Tablets Could Seriously Challenge the New iPad”
+4 thoughts on “Windows 8 Tablets Could Seriously Challenge the New iPad”